On a divergence-based prior analysis of stick-breaking processes: Preliminaries

 Turning back our attention to the Dirichlet and the geometric process, it is compelling to remark that these two processes respectively represent examples of independent and fully dependent length variables.
-Indeed, they were studied apart until the recently developed theory in \cite{Leyva_2021}, where it was showed that if the length variables $\lengthVar$ are themselves exchangeable, and hence, driven by a random probability measure $\nu$ with base measure $\nu_0$, then, under certain conditions, we can recover both processes through the tuning of the tie probability $\rho_v$.
-A practical way to define exchangeable length variables is to model $\nu$ via a nonparametric prior for which we are able to obtain a closed-form expression for the \textit{exchangeable partition probability function} (EPPF) $p(\cdot)$, which in turn would allow one to explicitly know the tie probability $\rho_{\nu}=\Pro(V_1=V_2)=p(2)$.
-As a direct example of this, if $\nu$ is a Dirichlet process with mass parameter $\beta$ and diffuse base measure $\nu_0=Be(1,\theta)$, then the tie probability is given by $\rho_v=\frac{1}{1+\beta}$ or equivalently, $\beta=\frac{1-\rho_v}{\rho_v}$.
-Hence, we can recover as limit cases the Dirichlet process when $\beta\rightarrow\infty$ (or $\rho_v\rightarrow0$) and the geometric process when $\beta\rightarrow0$ (or $\rho_v\rightarrow1$).
+Indeed, they were studied apart until the recently developed theory in \cite{Leyva_2021}, where it was showed that if the length variables $\lengthVar$ are themselves exchangeable, and hence, driven by a random probability measure $\nu$ with base measure $\nu_0$, then, under certain conditions, we can recover both processes through the tuning of the tie probability $\rho_{\nu}=\Pro(v_1=v_2)=p(2)$.

+A practical way to define exchangeable length variables is to model $\nu$ via a nonparametric prior for which we are able to obtain a closed-form expression of the \textit{exchangeable partition probability function} (EPPF) $p(\cdot)$, which in turn allows one to explicitly know the tie probability.
+Recall that for a given sequence of exchangeable random variables, governed by a discrete nonparametric prior, there is an associated distribution over the set of partitions induced by ties in the sequence \citep{pitman95}.
+In fact, for a given partition of the sequence, $(A_1,\ldots,A_k)$, the EPPF is a symmetric function that only depends on the cardinalities of the sets, {\it i.e.,} $(n_1,\ldots,n_k)$, with $n_j:=|A_j|$.
+As a direct example of this, if $\nu$ is a Dirichlet process with mass parameter $\beta$ and diffuse base measure $\nu_0=Be(1,\theta)$, then the tie probability is given by $\rho_{\nu}=\frac{1}{1+\beta}$ or equivalently, $\beta=\frac{1-\rho_{\nu}}{\rho_{\nu}}$.
+Hence, we can recover as limit cases the Dirichlet process when $\beta\rightarrow\infty$ (or $\rho_{\nu}\rightarrow0$) and the geometric process when $\beta\rightarrow0$ (or $\rho_{\nu}\rightarrow1$).